Fraz23/100775883_comp3123_labtest2/README.md

 ## Notes, assumptions, and known limitations
 - The app expects a valid OpenWeatherMap API key stored in `VITE_OPENWEATHER_KEY`.
 - When the API key is missing or rate-limited, the app shows mock forecast data so the UI remains testable.
-- I avoided committing any secrets; please do not commit `.env` or `node_modules`.

-## Submission checklist (my plan)
-- Create a ZIP of the project (exclude `node_modules`) named `100775883_comp3123_labtest2.zip`.
-- Create a `.docx` with screenshots of the app and Postman responses and include the GitHub repository link.

-If you want, I can update this README with live deployment details after the project is deployed, or add screenshots into the repo now — tell me which and I'll do it next.